 Your new field and its associated changes are now in version control.
 Take a minute to scroll through this page to see all the changes you've just deployed into version control with Gearset.

-The next step is to get these changes from your case-description branch into the master branch.
+The next step is to get these changes from your case-description branch into the main branch.
 To do this you'll need to merge the two branches together in what's called a pull request.
 You can open a pull request from within GitHub or Gearset.

 In Gearset, on the deployment successful screen, click Create pull request.
 (If you've closed this page, you can get back to it from the deployment history page by clicking View details)